BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 save article

-The annual report determined which states were best for families by comparing the 50 states across 50 key indicators of family-friendliness, including school system quality, housing affordability, healthcare availability, crime rates and more.
+A report from WalletHub, a personal finance website, has evaluated the best states to raise a family—and certain states stand out over others.
+The annual report determined which states were best for families by comparing the 50 states across 50 important indicators of family-friendliness, including school system quality, housing affordability, crime rates, healthcare availability and more.
 The indicators were housed under five key dimensions: family fun, health and safety, education and childcare, affordability and socioeconomics.
-It then ranked the states based on their overall score.
+WalletHub then ranked the states based on their overall score.

-“Massachusetts is the best state to raise a family, with the best job security in the country and the 10th-lowest poverty rate, which increases the likelihood that parents will be able to provide for their children.
-When it comes to health and overall wellbeing, Massachusetts has the best water quality in the country, the highest rate of children with health insurance and the lowest infant mortality rate.
-It also has the second-highest overall life expectancy and third-lowest property crime rate,” WalletHub notes in their findings.
+“Massachusetts is the best state to raise a family, with the third-best job security in the country and the ninth-lowest poverty rate, which increases the likelihood that parents will be able to provide for their children.
+When it comes to health and overall wellbeing, Massachusetts has the fifth-best water quality in the country, the highest rate of children with health insurance, and the third-lowest infant mortality rate.
+It also has the second-highest overall life expectancy and fourth-lowest property crime rate.
+In addition, Massachusetts ranks first in the country for the quality of its public school system,” says WalletHub analyst Chip Lupo.

+The list of worst states to raise a family includes New Mexico (#50), West Virginia (#49), Mississippi (#48), Nevada (#47) and Alabama (#46).
 In other interesting news, the report found that Utah has the lowest separation and divorce rate, 1.7 times lower than in New Mexico, which has the highest rate.
+New Hampshire has the lowest share of families living in poverty, 3.3 times lower than in Mississippi, which has the highest share.
 When it comes to early childcare, South Dakota has the lowest average annual cost, 2.7 times lower than in New York, which has the highest.

 Top 10 Best States to Raise a Family